JaniniRami/FaceBook-Hunter/README.md

 # Contributors
-- There are many ways to improve this project, feel free to contribute with your pull request or contacting me.
+- There are many ways to improve this project, feel free to contribute with your pull request.

-# Contact the Author
-- Email : pr0xy07@tutanota.com